Do you know how to learn a new skill? and what is the best and easy way to do it?

 - Emphasize quantity and speed

-- Research the skill and related topics
+- Research skills and related topics

 - Jump in over your head.